eguiraud/tdataframe/TDFGuide.md

 1.  **build a data-frame** object by specifying your data-set
 2.  **apply a series of transformations** to your data
     1.  **filter** (e.g. apply some cuts) or
-    2.  create a **new branch** (e.g. make available an alias or the result of a non trivial operation involving other branches)
+    2.  create a **temporary branch** (e.g. make available an alias or the result of a non trivial operation involving other branches)
 3.  **apply actions** to the transformed data to produce results (e.g. fill a histogram)

 <table>